meowadorian/meowadorian/README.md

 <p>and not quite sure what to write here.<br>
 Soooo ...<br>
-My name is Adorian (aka.
-Adrian), I'm a almost 18 year old, flexsexual buggrammer.</p>
+My name is Adorian (アドリアン), I'm a almost 18 year old, flexsexual buggrammer.</p>

 ### My repertoire of programming languages (incl.
 Flavors and Frameworks) that I master.
 (Almost...
 Or not at all):